mlswg/mls-extensions/draft-ietf-mls-extensions.md

 This document defines extensions to MLS {{!RFC9420}} that are not part of the main protocol specification, and uses them to explain how to extend the core operation of the MLS protocol.
-It also describes how applications can safely interact with the MLS to take advantage of security features of MLS.
+It also describes how applications can safely interact with MLS to take advantage of security features of MLS.

-The MLS protocol is designed to be integrated into applications, in order to provide security services that the application requires.
+The MLS protocol is designed to be integrated into applications in order to provide security services that the application requires.
 There are two questions to answer when designing such an integration:

 1. How does the application provide the services that MLS requires?